Lecturer - Department of Nutritional Sciences and Toxicology - Rausser College of Natural Resources

 The Department of Nutritional Sciences and Toxicology (NST) in the Rausser College of Natural Resources at the University of California, Berkeley invites applications for a pool of qualified temporary lecturers to teach courses in Nutritional Science and related topics, should an opening arise during the academic year and in the summer.
 The Department of Nutritional Sciences and Toxicology focuses on the metabolic biology of nutrients and toxicants in relation to human health and disease.
 Our research and curriculum span a breadth of topics, from delivery of nutrients to mammalian cells and their molecular functions, through the influence of genetics on diet-associated human disease, to programs and policies that address human and environmental health and safety.

-The department also offers students a Didactic Training Program in Dietetics which combines a strong foundation in the biological and chemical sciences with specialized advance coursework that focuses on nutrient/non-nutrient function and metabolism.
-The application of this field informs recommendations for dietary patterns to achieve optimum health and the treatment of prevention of disease conditions as well as food production and safety.
-Further information about NST, including courses taught, can be found at: https://nst.berkeley.edu/
+The department also offers students a Didactic Training Program in Dietetics which combines a strong foundation in the biological and chemical sciences with specialized advanced coursework that focuses on nutrient/non-nutrient function and metabolism.
+The application of this field informs recommendations for dietary patterns to achieve optimum health and the treatment or prevention of disease conditions as well as food production and safety.

 The department typically seeks two different types of lecturer positions when available; one is to teach the courses for the Didactic Training Program (NST Dietetic Lecturer) and the other one is to teach the non-dietetic courses in the department (NST Non-Dietetic Lecturer).
 Screening of applicants is ongoing and will continue as needed.
 The number of positions varies from semester to semester, depending upon the needs of the department.
-Appointments are typically part-time and may be renewable based on need, funding, and performance.
+The department is interested in candidates who will contribute to the diversity and equal opportunity in higher education through their teaching.

 General Duties: We are seeking outstanding lecturers who can teach/co-teach small, medium, or large lecture and/or laboratory courses.
 The primary responsibilities for NST Lecturer positions include: